galaxyproject/galaxy_codex/communities/README.md

 # Folder organisation

-There is a folder 'all' with all the tools, workflows and tutorials extracted weekly from public databases.
+There is a folder `all` with all the tools, workflows, and tutorials extracted weekly from public databases.

 Then, each community have their own folder, with a specific organization, with community-specific resources necessary for generating the codex (catalogs and labs).
 To learn how to create a codex for your community, follow the steps explained in the Learning Pathway available above.